TommasoBelluzzo/SystemicRisk/README.md

 * Network Measures proposed by Billio et al. (2011);
 * SRISK (Conditional Capital Shortfall Index) proposed by Brownlees & Engle (2014).

-## Dependancies
+## Requirements

 The minimum Matlab version required is R2014a.

-The following products and toolboxes are required in order to execute the script:
+In addition, the following products and toolboxes are required in order to properly execute the script:
 * Computer Vision System Toolbox
 * Curve Fitting Toolbox
 * MATLAB Distributed Computing Server